 - Interactive floor plans so prospective buyers can visualize the rooms in the home

 - Reverse Prospecting – finding buyers, not just waiting for them to come to you

 - Social media – a large network to reach buyers and their agents

 - Staging the home

-There is so much that goes into marketing a home and failing to do so will hurt your chances of a high sell price.
+There is so much that goes into marketing a home and failing to do so will hurt your chances of a high sale price.

 6. Paperwork: As you can imagine, the transfer of properties from one person to another includes a lot of paperwork.
 Sellers don’t often understand how this side of the process works and are unaware of the various inspections and disclosures.
 If any issues pop up such as a failed inspection or property dispute a real estate agent will understand right away what needs to be done.
 Often, agents have teams of people working with them to ensure a successful closing on a property.
 Their real estate attorneys will provide legal representation to protect your interests.

 7. Liability: Selling a home comes with its liabilities even when you hire a Realtor.
-There are, however, far less liabilities at stake when you have a Realtor who knows how to protect you and acts as a layer in between you and the buyer.
+There are, however, far fewer liabilities at stake when you have a Realtor who knows how to protect you and can behave as the liaison between you and the buyer.
 Sellers almost always make representations that they shouldn’t to buyers which could come back to legally bite you after the sale.

-It is for these reasons that on average people can lose 60 thousand dollars off their home price when they sell by themselves.
+It is for these reasons that, on average, people can lose 60 thousand dollars off their home sale price when they sell by themselves.
 If you’re considering selling your home yourself, meet first with one of our agents to determine if you’re making the right choice.
-A commission is a small price to pay for peace of mind, a higher sell price, and asset protection.
+A commission is a small price to pay for peace of mind, a higher sale price, and asset protection.
 Contact one of us today!